alshedivat/al-folio/_pages/about.md

 ---
-layout: page
+layout: about
-title: intro
+title: about
-permalink: /intro/
+permalink: /
 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: